DidItWork/SUTDMonopoly/README.md

 ### UI Functions
-These functions help translate the information in the program to visual information in the Tk() window
+These functions help translate the information in the program to visual information in the Tk() window.

 #### avg( CoordLs: [x1,y1,x2,y2], xy: str)
 > Finds the average of x or y coordinates of two extreme corners of a rectangle in the User Interface (UI) dpending on the value of xy

 **Parameters**:
 * **CoordLs**— a list of values corresponding to the coordinates of the top left corner (x1, y1) and bottom right corner (x2, y2) of a rectangle in the UI
 * **xy**— a string containing 'x' or 'y'